Live Query Statistics

 SET STATISTICS PROFILE ON;in the target session.

 Enable the query_post_execution_showplan extended event.
-This is a server wide setting that enable live query statistics on all sessions.
+This is a server-wide setting that enables live query statistics on all sessions.
 To enable extended events, see Monitor System Activity Using Extended Events.

-Starting with SQL Server 2016 SP1, SQL Server includes a lightweight version of the statistics profile infrastructure.
-There are two ways to enable the lightweight statistics infrastructure which can be used to view the live query statistics from other sessions (such as from Activity Monitor):
+Starting with SQL Server 2016 (13.x) SP1, SQL Server includes a lightweight version of the statistics profile infrastructure.
+There are two ways to enable the lightweight statistics infrastructure, which can be used to view the live query statistics from other sessions (such as from Activity Monitor):

 Use global trace flag 7412.